boot --profile robotics_research_engineer

 AR for Assisted Drone Landings

-My honours thesis, focussed on using augmented reality to make a drone AI-copilot's actions more explainable.
-As part of this project, I developed an AR app (on HoloLens) to interface with the AI agent, and created a visualisation designed to communicate the agent's intent, certainity, and the control inputs it was producing.
-I also ran a user study to evaluated performance, which suggested AR was indeed efficacious in this context.
+My honours thesis focused on using augmented reality to make a drone AI co-pilot's actions more explainable.
+I developed a HoloLens AR app to interface with the AI agent and created a visualization to communicate the agent's intent, certainty, and control inputs.
+I also ran a user study to evaluate performance, which suggested AR was efficacious in this context.

 View Thesis